 Have you ever met a truly evil person, someone so depraved you shudder just thinking of them?
 What effect did that person have on those around them?
 What eventually happened to them?

-In today’s episode of All God’s Women we look at Jezebel, a woman so vile she’s forever known as the wickedest woman to ever live.
+Queen Jezebel in the Old Testament was a woman so vile she’s forever known as the wickedest woman to ever live.
 So what did she do to gain such a reputation?

 Jezebel was the wife of Ahab who was king of Israel for twenty two years.
 Ahab was the son of Omni, an evil king, but Ahab was even worse.